Brookside (TV series): Characters

-Due to Brooksides emphasis on realism, characters largely avoided falling into the character archetypes established by other soaps.
-The characters were also used for a number of "firsts" on British television: original character Gordon Collins (Nigel Crowley/Mark Burgess) became the first openly homosexual character on British television, after his copy of the Gay Times was mistakenly delivered to the Corkhills in 1985; Geoff Rogers (Kevin Carson/Stephen Walters) was the first character with dyslexia to have his journey explored in great depth.
-Teenage cannabis-smoker Matt Musgrove (Kristian Ealey) was the first British soap opera character to transition between programmes; following the axing of the Musgrove family from Brookside in January 2000, Ealey went on to appear as Matt Musgrave in Hollyoaks between February 2000 and August 2004.
-More darkly, infant Danny Sullivan (Keiran Poole) became the first child to be murdered on-screen, when he and his pregnant mother Sue (Annie Miles) were pushed through a glass canopy from atop some scaffolding in 1991.
+Due to Brooksides emphasis on realism, characters largely avoided falling into the archetypes established by other soaps and were used for a number of "firsts" on British television: original character Gordon Collins (Nigel Crowley/Mark Burgess) became the first openly homosexual regular character on a British soap opera, after his copy of the Gay Times was mistakenly delivered to the Corkhills in 1985, Geoff Rogers (Kevin Carson/Stephen Walters) was the first character with dyslexia to have his journey explored in great depth, and teenage cannabis-smoker Matt Musgrove (Kristian Ealey) was the first British soap opera character to transition between programmes; following the axing of the Musgrove family from Brookside in January 2000, Ealey went on to appear in Hollyoaks between February 2000 and August 2004.
+More darkly, infant Danny Sullivan (Keiran Poole) became the first child to be murdered on-screen, when he and his pregnant mother Sue (Annie Miles) were pushed from scaffolding through a glass canopy in 1991.

-Of the original cast, only Barry Grant (Paul Usher) was left on-screen by December 1990; Barry remained a regular character until Usher's departure from the programme in 1995.
+Of the original main cast, only Barry Grant (Paul Usher) was left on-screen by October 1990, and remained a regular character until Usher's departure from the programme in 1995.
 He returned for a guest stint in 1997 and again for the final episode, which made Usher the only actor to appear in both the first and final episodes.
 Brooksides longest-running character was Jimmy Corkhill (Dean Sullivan), introduced as the younger brother of established character Billy (John McArdle) for a guest role in 1986 and remaining until the final episode in 2003.
-Other long-running characters include Barry Grant's best friend Terry Sullivan (Brian Regan), who appeared between 1982 and 1997; local window-cleaner Sinbad (Michael Starke), who appeared between 1984 and 2000; and gossipy Julia Brogan (Gladys Ambrose), the programme's main comedy character, who appeared between 1985 and 1998.
-All except Barry began as recurring characters, gradually becoming more prominent in the show before being promoted to the regular cast.
+Other characters that lasted fifteen years or more include Barry Grant's best friend Terry Sullivan (Brian Regan), local window-cleaner Sinbad (Michael Starke), and schoolgirl Katie Rogers (Debbie Reynolds/Diane Burke).

-Although characters were initially cast using unknown actors for realism, recognisable or high-profile actors were sometimes cast in guest roles; notable examples include Hilda Braid, Ian Hendry, Timothy Bateson, Paula Wilcox, Mary Tamm, Brian Murphy, Philip Madoc, Colin Baker, Linda Lusardi and Angela Douglas.
+Although unknown actors were cast in regular roles for realism, recognisable or high-profile names sometimes appeared in guest roles; notable examples include Hilda Braid, Ian Hendry, Timothy Bateson, Paula Wilcox, Mary Tamm, Brian Murphy, Philip Madoc, Colin Baker, Linda Lusardi and Angela Douglas.
 The 2000 castings of Bernie Nolan and Meg Johnson, as Diane Murray and her mother Brigid McKenna, were the first instances of well-known names appearing in a regular capacity.

-Several of Brooksides cast members went on to successful acting careers after their time on the programme, among them David Easter, Gillian Kearney, Sunetra Sarker, Anna Friel, Tina Malone, Nicola Stephenson, Lisa Faulkner and original cast members Ricky Tomlinson, Sue Johnston, Amanda Burton and Katrin Cartlidge.
+Several of Brooksides cast members went on to successful acting careers after their time on the programme, among them David Easter, Gillian Kearney, Sunetra Sarker, Claire Sweeney, Anna Friel, Tina Malone, Nicola Stephenson, Lisa Faulkner and original cast members Ricky Tomlinson, Sue Johnston, Amanda Burton and Katrin Cartlidge.